RianThomas/Text-Calendar/README.md

 # Text-Calendar
 A calendar that can be seen in the terminal!
-Create your own tasks!
+Create your tasks!

+It uses colors to denote dates and other numbers!

+It also lets you create tasks!